WLeahK98/Showcase-Website-Project/README.md

 # <ins>My first Showcase Website Project</ins>
-## <ins>My first Showcase/portfolio wesbite about my coding journey, future goals and other interests.</ins>
+## <ins>My first Showcase/portfolio website about my coding journey, future goals and other interests.</ins>

 This project is <ins>**my first *ever* webdesign project**</ins>.
 Its a portfolio/showcase website and the intent here is to use and implement the basic coding knowlege I have gained and create an actual website.
 As I am a beginer when it comes to coding, the langauages used are predominantely HTML, CSS and Javascript.
 The website is divided into 4 main sections, which are the following: